 - Have a good grasp of current issues in health and medicine.
 You may be asked what you consider to be some of the serious problems facing health care professionals today, and in the future, and why.
 You are not expected to be an expert on these issues.
 If you begin to discuss a topic, be careful not to overstate your knowledge of the area.

 - Prepare a list of your own questions.
-The interview provides you with an important opportunity to gather information that will assist you in choosing which medical school to attend.
+The interview provides you with an important opportunity to gather information that will assist you in choosing which health profession school to attend.
 Asking questions specific to the institution also demonstrates that you do your homework and that you are in fact interested in matriculating to that school.
 Questions about residency, affiliated hospitals, financial aid, etc. are always appropriate and may be particularly important to you.

 During the Interview

 During the day of the interview, school faculty, staff, and students pay attention to the behavior of applicants.
 They are interested in admitting people who are collegial and friendly, so do your best to maintain a good attitude and to interact positively with school personnel and your fellow interviewees.
 Some health professions schools may offer you accommodations with a current student during your visit.
 This provides an opportunity to learn more about the school atmosphere and resources from a student perspective.
 If you choose such an option, maintain professional behavior at all times, just as you would during your interviews and facilities tours.
 As noted above, be sure to interact with everyone in a courteous and respectful manner regardless of their position.
 Negative impressions of your interpersonal approach can seriously undermine your application for admission.